 We are all going to die.
 Well eventually.

-The 1918 influenza pandemic was a nasty business killing millions but honestly life went on.
+The 1918 influenza pandemic was a nasty business killing millions, but honestly life went on.
 I wonder if our over dramatic media and their power hungry government allies would allow life as normal today.
-(2020 Edit: I guess we will find out soon with the new coronavirus Covid 19)
+(2020 Edit: I guess we will find out soon with the new coronavirus COVID-19) (2021 Edit: And no, not really.
+But not the disaster movie we were expecting.)

 The movie itself swerves wildly from competent scenes (Triage in Grand Central Station) to the ridiculous (Rednecks try to ambush National Guardsman in Manhattan).